ankebremer/cv/index.md

 * Participated in the development of a Hypermedia RESTful API
 * SQL performance tuning to improve download time of platform reports
 * Analysed and fixed bugs across the code base
-* Participated in code reviews, planning meetings, refinements and software releases and supported junior team members
+* Participated in code reviews, planning meetings, refinements and software releases and mentored more junior team members
-* _Technologies used:_ Java, SQL (Oracle and Postgres), Spring, Querydsl, GraphQL,
+* _Technologies used:_ Java, SQL (Oracle and Postgres), Spring, Querydsl, GraphQL

 ### Junior Software Developer